Please Note - If you are cruising around Australia you need to select Pacific.

 Where your relative resides matters: Relatives who live outside Australia or New Zealand are typically not covered by your policy.
 Most insurers state that they will only pay claims concerning ‘Relatives’ who reside in Australia or New Zealand.
 If you have a family member that lives in a different country to you, chances are you wouldn’t be covered for cancelling your trip.

-Pre-existing illnesses can cause difficulties: If you were already aware of a Relative’s illness when you booked your travel insurance, it’s doubtful that you’d be covered should they take a turn for the worse.
-However, some companies like 1Cover, Simply Travel Insurance and Zoom Travel Insurance would cover if you were not aware of the condition, or likelihood of such hospitalisation or death.
+Pre-existing illnesses can cause difficulties: If you were already aware of a Relative’s illness when you booked your travel insurance, you may not be covered should they take a turn for the worse.
+However, some companies like 1Cover, Fastcover and Zoom Travel Insurance would provide limited cover under these circumstances, provided you were not aware of the likelihood of their hospitalisation or death when purchasing your policy.

 How the family member dies matters: If the death was due to the relative committing suicide, or related to alcohol or drug consumption you may find that isn't covered.
 Any claims to do with alcohol, drugs or mental illness are typically excluded in Australian travel insurance policies.